The ancient Romans said it first and they said it better:

 Panem et circenses

 Aka, give food and entertainment to the people and the people will be happy.
 Hence, the gladiators, to keep the “ordinary” crowd quiet.
-If they are having fun and they tummies are full, then they won’t ask questions.
+If they are having fun and their tummies are full, then they won’t ask questions.

 This was centuries ago.
 But, in many ways, Italy and Italian politics still seems the same.
 Give them TV shows and full shelves at the supermarket and they won’t doubt.
 They won’t doubt the government nor its politicians.
 If Italian politics seems confusing, it’s time to unravel the skein.